qlik-oss/core-website/docs/services/qix-engine/access-control.md

 | `SystemDenyRulePath` | File path | N/A | File path to the _Deny_ rules file. |
 | `SystemAllowRulePath` | File path | N/A | File path to the _Allow_ rules file. |

-### Example
+### ABAC examples

-The following command shows how to start a Qlik Associative Engine instance as a Docker container, enabling ABAC, and with the Allow and Deny rules in the `allow.txt` and `deny.txt` files.
+To start Qlik Associative Engine instance as a Docker container, enable ABAC, and set the _Allow_ and _Deny_ rules file paths, run the following command:

 ```bash
 docker run -v <host folder path>:<container folder path> qlikcore/engine:<version> \